allenmurfee/note-taker/README.md

 ## Installation

 You don't need to install this project.
-Just visit the deployed application on Heroku (need link)
+Just visit the deployed application on [here on Heroku](https://pacific-springs-97038.herokuapp.com/).

 ## Usage